-We are fortunate that Skene Parish has such an able and dedicated complement of volunteers and workers (more than 60), cleared to work in the many groups and activities organised.
+We are fortunate that Kingshill Parish has such an able and dedicated complement of volunteers and workers (more than 60), cleared to work in the many groups and activities organised.
 We continue to work hard to protect our children and young people (and vulnerable adults where appropriate) following Church of Scotland policies and procedures, but without being complacent or overly restrictive.
-There are many occasions in Skene Church, Trinity Church and elsewhere, when groups of children and young people gather in fellowship to learn, play, perform, challenge or just chill out.
+There are many occasions in Skene Kirk, Trinity Church and elsewhere, when groups of children and young people gather in fellowship to learn, play, perform, challenge or just chill out.

 Jesus said “Let the children come to me --- because the Kingdom of Heaven belongs to such as these” Matthew 19:14.
 He demonstrated that all vulnerable people are included.
-Skene Parish Church greatly appreciates and supports all those whose leadership, vigilance, dedication and sheer hard work is evident in the well-being of our organisations and members.
+Kingshill Parish Church greatly appreciates and supports all those whose leadership, vigilance, dedication and sheer hard work is evident in the well-being of our organisations and members.

 All reasonable steps are taken to provide a safe environment that promotes and supports the well-being of children and young people.
 This includes carefully selecting and appointing those who work with children, and responding robustly where concerns arise.

 All new applicants wishing to be involved with young people or adults at risk within the church situation, must apply for PVG membership (Protection of Vulnerable Groups).
 Membership is portable between jobs or roles.
 All volunteers must attend a Safeguarding Training Course.